Title: The Tiger's Wife

 Recommend: Yes

 While Natalia is trying to learn more, she recalls the times spent with her grandfather as a young girl, and the mysterious stories he shared with her.
 There is the "tiger" who escaped from a zoo during the war, and roamed the villages.
 The deaf-mute woman, said to be "the tiger's wife" who befriend the tiger, and the story of a deathless man named Gavo, who could predict the death of others, but refused to die himself.
-Natalia also recalls the frequent trips to the zoo she would take with her grandfather, and the fact that he always carried a worn copy of Rudyard Kipling’s The Jungle Book
+Natalia also recalls the frequent trips to the zoo she would take with her grandfather, and the fact that he always carried a worn copy of Rudyard Kipling’s The Jungle Book, from which he read to her.

 Secrets, superstition, war, and death or, references to death are abundant throughout this novel.
 The story flowed well, as the reader was transported back and forth in time.
 While I was able to appreciate the descriptive and haunting writing, this was not a quick and easy read for me.
 However, in the end, I was still glad I decided to take the time to finish this one.